-The emphasis of the Doctor of Plant Health (DPH) program is to provide a comprehensive multidisciplinary education for students whose primary career goal is to become a plant health practitioner.
-Unlike the MS-PhD degrees, the focus in not on research, and as such, there is no thesis or dissertation requirement.
-However, it is extremely important that DPH graduates have an excellent working knowledge of the research process so they are comfortable interacting with researchers from various disciplines and in obtaining information from the primary literature.
+The emphasis of the DPH program is to provide a comprehensive multidisciplinary education for students whose primary career goal is to become a plant health practitioner.
+Unlike the MS-PhD degrees, the focus is not on research, and as such, there is no thesis or dissertation requirement.
+However, it is extremely important that DPH graduates have an excellent working knowledge of the research process, so they are comfortable interacting with researchers from various disciplines and in obtaining information from the primary literature.
 Therefore, they must be able to evaluate research and research literature from various disciplines as to its quality and applicability to their situation.